kiroboio/ki-safe-transfer-lib/docs/README.md

 ## Dependencies

-Current version (v1) is using the following dependencies:
+Current version (v2) is using the following dependencies:

-- `@feathersjs/feathers` v4.5.1
+- `@feathersjs/feathers` v4.5.3
-- `@feathersjs/socketio-client` v4.5.1
+- `@feathersjs/socketio-client` v4.5.3
+- `@feathersjs/authentication-client` v4.5.3
 - `socket.io-client` v2.3.0
 - `multicoin-address-validator` v0.4.1
+- `ramda` v0.27.0
+- `uuid` v7.0.3

-These libraries are needed to set up the socket communication with the server and for address validation.
+These libraries are needed to set up the socket communication with the server, for address validation and are used in functions.
+Some of the functionality of these libraries are exposed through the library API.

 [⬑ _to top_](#kirobo-retrievable-transfer-library-documentation)